 - (19) a.
-Mary killed John when he entered his vault. - a'.
-Mary killed John when he entered his vault, by placing a booby trap. - b.
-Mary killed John in his vault. - b'.
-Mary killed John in his vault, by placing a booby trap.
+Mary killed John when he entered his vault. - b.
+Mary killed John in his vault.

-This suggests that: (i) the default interpretation of simplex causatives with agentive subjects is one that keeps the causal chain minimal, and (ii) if a causing event is mentioned that is distant from the caused event, then an interpretation with an extended causal chain can be attained.
+This indicates that: (i) the default interpretation of simplex causatives with agentive subjects is the one that keeps the causal chain minimal, and (ii) if a causing event is mentioned that is distant from the caused event, then an interpretation of a stretched causal chain can be attained.

 If mentioning the causing event in a by-phrase facilitates the sub-lexical scope reading, it becomes unclear on Martin's theory how to account for the data.
 Following her account, the [agentive, +by-phrase] condition should still be worse than the eventive condition, given that the subject is agentive.
-The following figure illustrates that Martin's event-tokenisation predicts a contradiction about the timing of Mary's action in the vault scenario: if the VP-event 'kill John' is tokenised by a complex event composed of Mary's action (of attaching a booby trap to John's vault door) and John's change-of-state (from being alive to dead), as depicted in Figure 6, then Mary's action should be interpreted as occurring at the time specified by the temporal modifier; but the context tells that the causing event mentioned in a by-phrase took place a few weeks earlier:
+The following figure illustrates that Martin's event-tokenisation predicts contradiction about the timing of Mary's action: if the VP-event 'kill John' is tokenised by a complex event composed of Mary's action (of attaching a booby trap to John's vault door) and John's change-of-state (from being alive to dead), as depicted in Figure 6, then Mary's action should be interpreted as occurring at the time specified by the temporal modifier; but the context tells that the causing event mentioned in a by-phrase took place a few weeks earlier: